-44. TRAVEL ALLOWANCE
+44. TRAVEL

-Reasonable costs of travel:
+(a) Reasonable costs of travel:

-- (a) for calls to the hospital out of normal working hours; or - (b) if a practitioner is required by the Employer to visit another centre in the course of official duties, the practitioner shall have reasonable costs of travel provided.
-This shall not apply to travel between the practitioner's home and daily place of work unless otherwise agreed.
-Where the practitioner works at multiple sites or is seconded to work at another site, payment shall be made for any additional travel in excess of travel between the practitioners home and primary place of work, compared to the practitioners secondary place of work or secondment;

-shall be paid in accordance with Schedule 2.
-Provided that these rates shall be automatically adjusted in accordance with adjustments to the rates prescribed in Schedule F of the Public Service Award 1992.
+- (i) for calls to the hospital out of normal working hours; or - (ii) for travel in excess of ordinary travel between the practitioners home and primary place of work if a practitioner is required by the Employer to visit another centre in the course of official duties, shall be paid in accordance with Schedule 2.
+Provided that these rates shall be automatically adjusted in accordance with adjustments to the rates prescribed in Schedule F of the Public Service Award 1992